Photo by http://www.flickr.com/photos/uggboy/ used with creative commons license.

 Did you know that there are some companies that purposely choose not to run formal security programs and procedures because knowing they had been breached is worse than not knowing at all?
 Think about it, some people believe in plausible deniability.
 For better or for worse, nobody can get away with looking the other way anymore when it comes to information security.
 Information security (or insecurity) has now successfully breached the geek channels and is often reported in mainstream media.

-In Troy Hunt’s recent post he says, “Not knowing you’ve had a security incident is not the same as not having had a security incident” .
-He titles his post “Your website has never been hacked! (except for all the times it has)”.
-In the post he calls attention to the failures of specious reasoning.
+As Troy Hunt says in his post, “Not knowing you’ve had a security incident is not the same as not having had a security incident.”
+That post is titled “Your website has never been hacked! (except for all the times it has).”
+He calls attention to the failures of specious reasoning.
 Bottom line – just because your website hasn’t been defaced doesn’t mean it hasn’t been breached or that your web services are even remotely secure.

 Here is a hint – today’s black markets are based on a non zero sum economy.
 The attacker doesn’t need to deface your website or even rob you of your customer data in order to be successful.
 All he or she needs is a few minutes to look at your customer data or to plant some readily available monitoring software.
 Bottom line – security is often forgotten and left to be addressed once the company is making money.